AmitrajitDas/TrackR/README.md

 ## MERN chat application using socket.io

-> A Full stack chat app with user authentication system in which you can interact with other users in a specific room
+> A React app in which you can manage and shortlist movies you watched or planning to watch

 ![screenshot](https://github.com/AmitrajitDas/TrackR/blob/main/src/assets/Screenshot.png)